THE IDEA: COMPACT HIGH-PERFORMANCE ANTENNAS FOR PORTABLE ELECTRONICS

 Figure 6 The GPS and Wi-Fi antennas.

 Convergentia found that the correlation of simulation and measurement was very good.
 Impedance matching was made with two coils and two capacitors.
 Convergentia found that differences between the simulation and the measurement were caused by differences between the model and the physical reality: the material properties of the ceramics were unknown as well as the details of the PCB groundings, which lead to some discrepancies in Wi-Fi antenna frequency response (Figure 2).
 With slight tuning of the antenna and the material properties, they found the expected performance.
-The primary cellular antenna simulation results correlation with the measurement was very good as well (Figure 3).
+There was a good correlation of the primary cellular antenna simulation results with the measurement (Figure 3).